novix-sa/cubeplan/docs/Cubeplan/Introduction/Intro.md

 -  Internet Access

 ## How to access Cubeplan
 Depending whether Cubeplan is installed on your own company or provided as SAAS will be the internet address you use to access Cubeplan.
 Then, you must log in to access the app.

-For demo purposes you can access:
+For demo purposes you must request a demo access account and log incan access:
 [http://www.cubeplat.com/cubeplanmilano/](http://www.cubeplat.com/cubeplanmilano/)
+You

 ## Cubeplan editing